alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 ## Part 5 – GDI graphics: basics with a C++ fluent wrapper.

-In this part and some more we’ll use the [**GDI**](https://en.wikipedia.org/wiki/Graphics_Device_Interface), Windows’ original *graphics device interface*, to explore basic graphics: drawing shapes, lines and text, and learning how graphics drawing relates to Windows’ GUI mechanisms, such as drawing the background image of a window.
+In this some more parts we’ll use the [**GDI**](https://en.wikipedia.org/wiki/Graphics_Device_Interface), Windows’ original *graphics device interface*, to explore basic graphics: drawing shapes, lines and text, and learning how graphics drawing relates to Windows’ GUI mechanisms, such as drawing the background image of a window.

 The GDI is a good starting point for graphics in Windows, because